Who We Are

 Rong Tang, M.D.

-Dr. Rong Tang graduated form Medical School of the University of South China, and she completed her surgical resident training at Plastic Surgery Hospital of Peking Union Medical School and Hunan Cancer Hospital of Xiangya Medical School.
-At 2011, she started conducting clinical research in the Surgical Oncology Department as a postdoctoral research fellow and she is currently a Breast Surgery clinical fellow at Massachusetts General Hospital.
+Dr. Rong Tang was a research fellow and a clinical fellow in breast surgery at MGH.
+She graduated from Medical School of the University of South China, and she completed her surgical resident training at Plastic Surgery Hospital of Peking Union Medical School and Hunan Cancer Hospital of Xiangya Medical School.